 Carolina Raffaelli and Wendy Liu.
 How Long and How Often: Asymmetric Drivers of Usage Happiness.

-Consumers and marketers are increasingly focused on promoting greater product usage after purchase, which is beneficial to consumers and the environment if it reduces excessive purchases.
+Marketers are increasingly focused on promoting greater product usage after purchase, which is beneficial to consumers and the environment if it reduces excessive purchases.
 Yet how do people subjectively evaluate the total usage of a product?
-In particular, when considering how happy they would be with the total usage of a product, do people weigh the expected duration and frequency of usage equally, when duration and frequency make the same objective contribution to total usage and cost-per-use?
-This research proposes and finds that duration tends to be valued more than frequency, and consumers are more sensitive to duration than to frequency of usage.
-We believe this asymmetry to be partly driven by people’s perceptions of the distribution of these two dimensions in terms of social norms and variation in behavior.
-Specifically, people perceive stronger social norms and lower variation in other consumers’ duration (vs. frequency) of usage.
-This leads to greater evaluability of duration than frequency, and hence consumers’ greater sensitivity to it.
-This research contributes to a deeper understanding of how consumers subjectively perceive utility from product usage and has significant managerial implications for how marketers can better promote high-usage products.
+In particular, when considering how happy they would be with total usage, do people weigh the expected duration and frequency of use equally, when the two dimensions make the same objective contribution to total usage and cost-per-use?
+This research finds that consumers are more sensitive and give greater weight to usage duration than usage frequency.
+We believe this asymmetry is partly driven by differences in the strength of consumers' prior expectations, due to differential associations to these dimensions.
+Specifically, people associate usage frequency with mainly user characteristics with diffuse expectations, but associate usage duration with both user and product characteristics that give rise to more inherent baseline expectations.
+The presence of strong expectations in turn leads to consumers’ greater sensitivity to usage duration than frequency.
+Eight studies provide evidence for this asymmetry and its underlying mechanisms.
+This research contributes to theories of subjective consumption utility from product usage and has significant managerial implications for how marketers and responsible consumption advocates promote high-usage products.

 Carolina Raffaelli and Wendy Liu.
 Consumption Share Neglect.